Camblesforth: History

 In 1224, the Lordship passed through the Paynell family to the de Brus family.
 Subsequently, Sibil de Beaulieu (d.1301) daughter of Laderina de Brus, Lady of Camblesforth and granddaughter of Peter de Brus, Lord of Skelton married Sir Miles Stapleton (d.1314).
 The Lordship stayed in the Stapleton family until Henry Edwarde Paine acquired the Lordship from Henry Stapleton, 9th Lord Beaumont in 1893.
-The Lordship was in the hands of his Mr. Paine's trustees from his death in 1917 to 1956 when it was acquired by Alma Grossman.
-Richard Gregg, Order of St John, whose ancestors were related to the Brus and Stapleton family through marriage, became the 32nd Lord of Camblesforth when he acquired the Lordship from Ms. Grossman's trustees in 2015.
-The current heir to the Lordship is his son, Benjamin R. Gregg.
+The Lordship was in the hands of Mr. Paine's trustees from his death in 1917 to 1956 when it was acquired by Alma Grossman.
+Honorable F. Richard Gregg, OStJ, whose ancestors were related to the Brus and Stapleton family through marriage, became the 32nd Lord of Camblesforth when he acquired the Lordship from Ms. Grossman's trustees in 2015.
+He was granted a coat of arms sanctioned by Queen Elizabeth II in 2016 (College of Arms, vol.179, pg.
+244).
+Richard served as an officer in the CAP and also received a Colonel commission from the Governor of KY in 2023.
+The current heir to the Lordship is his son, Honorable Benjamin R. Gregg.

 Camblesforth Hall, the seat of Sir Charles Blois, Bart., is the oldest standing structure in Camblesforth.
 The Grade I hall was built c.
 1690–1700.

 The village was the centre of national public and media attention in July 2004, after the bodies of two 27-year-old twin sisters (Claire and Diane Sanderson) were found at a flat on Millfield Drive.
 It was the home of Claire Sanderson, who shared the flat with her fiancé Mark Hobson.
 On 18 April 2005, at Leeds Crown Court, Hobson admitted both of the murders as well as those of James and Joan Britton, a couple in their eighties who were found beaten to death in the village of Strensall near York.
 Hobson, a binman who had a history of violence, drug abuse and alcoholism, was sentenced to life imprisonment the following month with a recommendation that he should never be released.

 During the 2012 Summer Olympics Camblesforth was a relay point for the Olympic Torch.